SMUSD COVID-19 Dashboard

 The San Marino Unified School District is committed to providing accurate and transparent information regarding COVID-19 cases on our campuses, while also maintaining privacy and confidentiality for our students and staff.
 The data below represents the number of confirmed COVID-19 cases among staff and students that are on-premise at the locations below.
 This information will be updated as cases are confirmed.

 The current number of positive cases is reported within the last 10 days.
 Data for positive cases will be removed once the individual is cleared to return to the location.
-Per LADPH protocols, 3 or more positive cases within a 14-day period at a single School with members who are epidemiologically linked, do not share a household, and are not a close contact of each other outside of the campus will require the entire School to close.
-If 25% of schools within a district are closed, the entire district will also be closed.
-Last updated 5/30/21.
+Per LACDPH protocols, 3 or more positive cases within a 14-day period at a single School with members who are epidemiologically linked, do not share a household, and are not a close contact of each other outside of the campus will require consultation with LACDPH to determine if an outbreak response is needed.
+Updated 10/12/21.

 A running total of positive cases will be tracked and displayed on this page to provide historical data in addition to the "current confirmed" cases listed above.
-Visitors to this page will be able to identify how many total cases were reported since the dashboard was created on December 1, 2020.
+Visitors to this page will be able to identify how many total cases were reported since August 1, 2021.
 This data will be shared in the future as active cases are removed from "current confirmed" status to historical data.